clickonrefresh/Static-IP-Ubuntu/README.md

 ![image](https://user-images.githubusercontent.com/72121107/112372485-87962f00-8ce8-11eb-8846-7abb66d28f21.png)

 Save the file and exit.
+"Ctrl+o" , 'enter' , "Ctrl+x"

 Try the configuration to see if works